folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "The flashy nigga with nasty decisions usin' money as a backbone" > Nasty

-* In slang, "flashy" is an adjective which describes someone who shows off or flaunts their wealth and possession.
-"Flashy niggas" might thus be included among those who "parade in gluttony without givin' truth to the youth”.
+* In slang, "flashy" is an adjective that describes someone who shows off or flaunts their wealth and possessions.
+"Flashy niggas" might thus be included among those who "parade in gluttony without givin' truth to the youth.”

-* The idea of “dirty” from the previous line gets escalated to “nasty”, conveys a sense of repulsion or aversion.
+* The idea of “dirty” from the previous line gets escalated to “nasty,” which conveys a sense of repulsion or aversion.
 Both "dirty" and "nasty" are used as slang adjectives to describe someone who is overtly sexual, especially when expressing a desire for novelty and adventurous forms of sexual behavior.

-* The words "nasty" and "dirty" are both synonyms for the word "freaky" which Kendrick used when he described Drake as a "freaky ass nigga" and a "69 god"—in reference to an adventurous form of simultaneous oral sex-on "Not Like Us."
+* The words "nasty" and "dirty" are both synonyms for the word "freaky," which Kendrick used when he described Drake as a "freaky ass nigga" and a "69 god"—in reference to an adventurous form of simultaneous oral sex—on "Not Like Us."

   * *Devil is a lie, **he a 69 god**, ayy
   **Freaky-ass niggas** need to stay they ass inside, ayy